dengyajie-spec/Master-Class/README.md

 # Learning and Research on Audio-Driven Facial Animation

+This project is divided into two parts：

-Research-oriented Development (suitable for long-term technological exploration)
+1.Research-oriented Development (suitable for long-term technological exploration)

-Product-oriented Applied Research (suitable for rapid productization)
+2.Product-oriented Applied Research (suitable for rapid productization)

+## Unitalker Parameter Comparison Experiment